 - Registration: The best way to start using Discord is to register first and then you can update your profile before you create or join channels to start chatting and socializing with other Discord users.
 You do not have to register in order to chat on Discord, however if you just enter the channel without registering, every time you go back to that channel after exiting, you are making a new account with a new name and you will lose any private messages you may have shared with your previous names and clutter up the servers.
 So it’s best if you just register and claim your account to continue conversations with the same username.

 - Join a Server: You need an invite link to join a server.
-This is the invite link to my server.
 The Blogger & Vlogger Network recently shared their invite link on their blog.
 Here is also an invite link to the SL Creators Studio on Discord (which is a support server for Second Life content creators.)
 If YOU have a public server for Second Life residents, feel free to share the invite link in the comments.

 - Create your own Server: If you want to create your own server and invite your community or group of friends to come chat with you there, you can click the plus (+) sign at the bottom of the left hand column under the list of servers and then click ‘create a server’ from there you will just want to follow through with the steps.
 You can pick a server name and then choose the region closest to you.
 Then when setting up your channels, please make sure to go through the permissions on each channel to allow or deny access to certain functions.
 There are many settings you should check when running a server and you can find all of those under ‘Server Settings’ at the top.

 If you have further questions about Discord and how to use it, check out the very detailed Discord support page for more information.